2023 MFL Cup

-The 2023 MFL Cup (Piala MFL 2023) is the 1st season of the MFL Cup, the reserve football league in Malaysia for association football clubs.
-This is the first edition organized by the MFL after the league system restructure with 15 teams confirmed to participate.
+The 2023 MFL Cup (Piala MFL 2023) is the 1st season of the MFL Cup, the reserve football tournament in Malaysia.
+It is organized by the Malaysian Football League (MFL), after the restructure of Malaysia Premier League, with 15 teams confirmed to participate.

 Age limit

-This reserve league dedicated to players under the age of 23.
-The MFL has also allowed a quota of 5 over-age players, including 3 foreign players in each team with only 2 players allowed to play for each match.
+The reserve tournament is dedicated to players under the age of 23.
+The MFL has also allowed a quota of 5 over-age players, including 3 foreigners.

 Format

 The tournament is played as follows: